Start9Labs/documentation/source/getting-started/diy.rst

 There are four reasons you might prefer to build your own Embassy instead of purchasing one from us.

 #.
-You already have a Raspberry Pi and would like to re-purpose it
+You already have a Raspberry Pi and would like to re-purpose it.

 #.
-You live outside the United States and want to save on shipping fees
+You want to save on shipping costs.

 #.
-You prefer not to divulge your physical shipping address
+You prefer not to divulge your physical shipping address.

 #.
 You just like building things.